Academic in Charge

 - Blind double marking – The moderator is not informed of the previous marker’s grade.
 If the marks given by the two markers are within 10% of each other, the final mark is the average of the two.
 If the marks differ by more than 10% a third marker examines the work.
 The markers may then discuss the marks to arrive at a consensus result of the median of the three marks is taken as the final mark.

 - Cross marking – Where the unit is delivered in multiple locations or modes the marking is shared across all locations/modes so that one person marks all of the same assessment task for all locations/modes.

-Confirmatory review of all fail grades for assessment tasks weighted over 40%.
+When a fail mark is awarded for an assessment task weighted more than 40% the Dean of Academic Administration will appoint a moderator.
 The moderator is informed of the previous marker’s judgement and the reviewer’s task is to check whether they agree with the previous marker.

 Stage 3: Assessment Review and Evaluation

 Assessment review and evaluation is part of the ongoing improvement process which can provide input to adjust the assessment strategy for when the unit is delivered.
 Due to when this feedback is received, adjustments may not be made to the delivery immediately after the one which received feedback.

 The following information will be used internally in the review and evaluation of assessment: